jianjunwang/iDOM_test/README.md

 # iDOM

-Package for Dissolved organic matter (DOM) analysis.
+Ecological networks of dissolved organic matter and microorganisms under global change.

 ## About